A Virtual Assistant can be a powerful resource to help you do more, be more efficient, and increase your earnings.

 However, the list of achievements in their resume is not the only criteria to keep in mind.
 Soft skills are just as important to succeed in any company.
 Qualities like teamwork, communication, flexibility, organization, empathy, and analytical skills are crucial for any Virtual Assistant.
 Your assistant must be organized enough to make your work more efficient, but also have the flexibility to respond well to unexpected situations.

-Also, consider personality type--do you need someone more formal, or are you happier working with someone relaxed?
+Also, consider personality type—do you need someone more formal or are you happier working with someone relaxed?
 What personality types have you worked well with in the past and what hasn't worked so well?
 Trying to skip the selection phase and assuming it isn't important with a virtual assistant is the problem here.
 It's almost more important when hiring a Virtual Assistant because chances are, you'll never meet face to face.

 The second most common failure scenario is that some people don't invest time in their new virtual assistant, providing training, induction, and guidance to them and explaining how you'd like everything to be done.
 Whilst virtual assistants can work using their initiative, they will still need your direction and investment, especially at the start of the relationship.

 Likewise, you need to plan to build a relationship with your virtual assistant too.
-Sometimes people assume this isn't as important with third-party contractors like VAs or freelancers, but we would argue that it's as vitally important to build a solid, supportive and safe relationship with your virtual assistant as it is with any new hire.
+Sometimes people assume this isn't as important with third-party contractors like VAs or freelancers, but we would argue that it's as vitally important to build a solid, supportive, and safe relationship with your virtual assistant as it is with any new hire.

-Getting to know your virtual assistant more closely and even personally (with clear boundaries, of course) is the best way to keep communication flowing, understand their motivations and the way they work.
+Getting to know your virtual assistant more closely and even personally (with clear boundaries, of course) is the best way to keep communication flowing, and understand their motivations and the way they work.

-Unrealistic expectations represent a big stumbling block in enjoying a virtual assistant - from trying to delegate without providing instructions to expecting your new virtual assistant to change your life without investing time and energy into helping them do that.
+Unrealistic expectations represent a big stumbling block in enjoying a virtual assistant—from trying to delegate without providing instructions to expecting your new virtual assistant to change your life without investing time and energy into helping them do that.

 Just because a virtual assistant can take on a multitude of tasks, it doesn't mean they will do the work of several people.
 As your operation grows, you'll need to add more people to the team to work on tasks like content creation and marketing.